top of page

 Mosquitoes of all ages may be living in your yard.

 To collect a water sample, use the dropper to transfer a sample of any trapped (stagnant) water you find into the clear sample cup provided.
 Be sure to leave some space for air!
 Snap the lid on firmly and place the cup with the sample into the resealable bag.
 Seal tightly!
 Place the sample in a location where you'll remember to take it to school.
 Return your bag with the sample cup, to the specially marked return bin at school.
-We will analyze your water sample and report to you what we find.
+You will analyze your water sample or if your teacher has opted out of this classroom activity, we will analyze your water sample and report to you what we find.
 Please return your water sample by the deadline.

-Now, clear your yard of sources- items that can hold trapped (stagnant) water.
+ALL STUDENTS!
+PREP YOUR YARD: Clear your yard of sources- items that can hold trapped (stagnant) water.
+IMPORTANT: All students, with or without a water sample kit must complete this part of the step!
 These sources may have mosquito eggs around the edges of the water or on the surface of the water and may be growing baby mosquitoes.
 Eliminate these sources to be sure that female mosquitoes lay eggs in the lure and not in other items ideal for mosquito growth.

 Frequently Asked Questions